 F. CEDAR STREET VILLAGE CORRIDOR DEVELOPMENT STANDARDS AND DESIGN GUIDELINES a.
 Base Height and Floors.
-The maximum height of all development within the Cedar Street Village Corridor shall be 35 feet (3 floors maximum).
-East of Cedar Street, development may be allowed to exceed 35 feet on a discretionary basis to a maximum height of 50 feet (4 floors maximum).
-The granting of additional height above thirty-five (35) feet is discretionary and requires a Design Permit with the recommendation of the Planning Director to the City Council, which must approve the additional height, unless such height is the result of compliance with any density bonus program or provision of state or local law.
-Given the highly urbanized nature of the downtown with the most intensive land uses in the City, building heights exceeding base height standards are not expected to create any coastal resource impacts due to the increased intensity.
+The maximum height of all development within the Cedar Street Village Corridor shall be 35 feet (2 floors of commercial, or 1 floor of commercial 2 floors of residential or mix of uses).
+East of Cedar Street, development may be allowed to exceed 35 feet on a discretionary basis to a maximum height of 50 feet (3 floors of commercial, or 1 floor of commercial and 3 floors of residential or mix of uses including public parking structures).
+The granting of additional height above thirty-five (35) feet is discretionary and requires a Design Permit with the recommendation of the Planning Director to the City Council, which must approve the additional height.